 In just two weeks, a $35 billion investment deal with the UAE, an expanded $8 billion loan from the International Monetary Fund, a 600-basis-point interest rate hike and an exchange rate shift put the domestic fixed income market back into the spotlight.

 After the positive developments, Moody's revised Egypt's outlook from negative to positive, attributing this to "significant official and bilateral support" and "policy steps taken" over the past days, but keeping the country's credit rating at Caa1, which still means sovereign debt carries very high risk.
-Goldman Sachs Farouk Sousse told clients in a note that the latest developments had revived "the near-term investment hypothesis in riskier Egyptian assets."China's annual trade in services exceeded 1 trillion US dollars for the first time last year, demonstrating significant potential for further growth.
+Goldman Sachs Farouk Sousse told clients in a note that the latest developments had revived "the near-term investment hypothesis in riskier Egyptian assets."The Chinese president is meeting with the leaders of five Central Asian states.
+The region's role is becoming increasingly important, so it is no surprise that a geopolitical race has begun.